 You have tried the hard way.
 Now try the heart’s way, the effortless way.

-This version can be kept vegan or feel free to add feta or Cojita cheese for extra richness and depth of flavor.
+This version can be kept vegan or feel free to add feta or Cojita cheese for authenticity and extra richness, depth of flavor.
 Many authentic versions also include mayo and butter, but here I’ve intentionally left these out to create a lighter, healthier version.

 Serve this up with a piece of grilled fish or chicken, or add a side of heirloom beans, tomatoes and avocado and turn it into a vegetarian meal.
 The leftovers can be folded into tacos the next day, added to buddha bowls, or used as a dip with corn chips.
 You’ll have no problem using up these leftovers, I promise.

 This version of Mexican Street Corn starts with fresh sweet summer corn, with the kernels shaved off the cobs.
 Or if you have a grill, grill the ears of corn, directly on the grill( see recipe notes) then cut.

 A little tip: There is a tendency to hold the corn cobs straight up and vertical while slicing downward…. which inevitably gets corn kernels everywhere.
 Try laying the ear of corn down and slice downward for a more controlled approach.

 Save the cobs and add to your next batch of veggie stock for delicious flavor.